 Regular magnetic observations were initiated by Karl Kreil in 1839.
 Kreil came to the Prague observatory from Milan in 1838.
-During his stay in Milan, he was visited by Gauss's assistants and got excited by the quickly developing geomagnetism research.
-He introduced magnetic observations in Milan at the Brera Astronomical Observatory and became a member of the Göttingen Magnetic Union - the network of magnetic stations around the globe established by Gauss and Weber, having been

-&lt;sup>1Institute of Geophysics, Academy of Sciences of the Czech Republic, Boční II/1401, 141 00 Prague, Czech Republic slightly influenced by Humboldt (Glassmeier, 2007; Wittmann, 2020).
+During his stay in Milan, he was visited by Carl Friedrich Gauss's assistants and got excited by the quickly developing geomagnetism research.
+He introduced magnetic observations in Milan at the Brera astronomical observatory and became a member of the Göttingen Magnetic Union - the network of magnetic stations around the globe established by Gauss and Wilhelm Eduard Weber, having been slightly influenced by Alexander von Humboldt (Glassmeier, 2007; Wittmann, 2020).
 The preserved correspondence between Kreil and Gauss contains 31 letters, not counting those which contain only tables of results without significant accompanying text (Reich and Roussanova, 2018).